Dolby Vision, HDR and SDR TV – a huge difference (AV 2024 guide)

 Samsung HDR10+

 Samsung does not support DV.
-It promotes its own royalty free HDR10+, which has similar requirements to Dolby Vision with frame x frame metadata.
-We will not argue the relative advantages of DV versus HDR10+ except to say that Netflix has well over 1500 DV titles and does not support HDR10+.
+It promotes its own royalty-free HDR10+, which has similar requirements to Dolby Vision with frame-x-frame metadata.
+We will not argue the relative advantages of DV versus HDR10+ except to say that Netflix has well over 2000 DV titles and does not support HDR10+.
 Amazon Prime has about 700 HDR10+ movies.

 No Samsung TV plays native DV content.
-It downmixes it to HDR10 (using inferior movie x movie metadata) and looks terrible compared to a DV TV.
-Interestingly some HDR10+ movies (that look good on Samsung but are usually downmixed to the inferior HDR10 on other brands) support DA sound, but generally, it is PCM surround 5.1.
+It downmixes it to HDR10 (using inferior movie x movie metadata) and looks inferior to a DV TV.
+Interestingly, some HDR10+ movies (that look good on Samsung but are usually downmixed to the inferior HDR10 on other brands) support DA sound, but generally, it is PCM surround 5.1 or 7.1.

 Pro

-• It is hard to put any upside on this, given DV’s commanding industry standard lead and image/sound quality.
+• It is hard to see any upside to this, given DV’s commanding industry-standard lead and image/sound quality.

 Con